soroush62/Predicting-Gold-Recovery-application-with-LightningChart-Python/README.md

 #### **Static Dashboard Visualization**

-In the dashboard, we could see different charts that help us to have a better understanding of the dataset.
-In the first Multi Y-axis chart**,** we can see final concentrate features (gold, solid, lead**,** and Silver) across the dataset index.
-To explore the data better through smaller regions in the chart**,** I added a zoom band chart.
-In the Bar Chart**,** we could see how changes in each concentrate feature are correlated with changes in profit.
-Here first I calculated the difference between two consecutive trial numbers, and it can be seen that fluctuations in gold values during the experiment are more correlated with profit changes than other parameters.
-In this Scatter-Rectangle Series**,** we can see profit versus trial number for the first 2000 trials**.
-I** showed profit bands with a semi-transparent pink rectangle for each 100 trial interval to highlight min/max profit**,** and we have another smaller red rectangle around each profit point to show profits better.
-In the Bubble Chart, we have on the x-axis final concentrate gold (Au), final output recovery on the Y-axis, and bubble size/color showing profit.
-In the Contour Plot, we can see a 2D heatmap of data density regions of final concentration gold and gold recovery (It shows where points are most concentrated).
-We also have contour lines and scatter points**,** and finally**,** in the 3D Surface**,** we can see how profit changes with gold concentration and recovery.
+n the dashboard, we could see different charts that help us better understand the dataset.
+In the first Multi Y-axis chart, we can see final concentrate features (gold, solid, lead, and silver) across the dataset index.
+To explore the data more effectively through smaller regions in the chart, I added a zoom band chart.

+In the Bar Chart, we could see how changes in each concentrate feature are correlated with changes in profit.
+First, I calculated the difference between two consecutive trial numbers, and it can be seen that fluctuations in gold values during the experiment are more correlated with profit changes than other parameters.

+In the Scatter-Rectangle Series, we can see profit versus trial number for the first 2000 trials.
+I showed profit bands with a semi-transparent pink rectangle for each 100-trial interval to highlight minimum and maximum profit, and we have another smaller red rectangle around each profit point to show profits more clearly.

+In the Bubble Chart, we have final concentrate gold (Au) on the x-axis, final output recovery on the y-axis, and bubble size and color representing profit.

+In the Contour Plot, we can see a 2D heatmap of data density regions for final concentrate gold and gold recovery, showing where points are most concentrated.
+We also have contour lines and scatter points.

 ```python
 df = pd.read_csv("gold_recovery_full_with_profit.csv")